DavePearce/Homepage/content/projects/gilk.md

 draft: false
 date: 2000-01-01
 title: "GILK"
-subtitle: "A dynamic instrumentation tool for the Linux kernel.
+description: "A dynamic instrumentation tool for the Linux kernel.
 This uses binary instrumentation to enable a stock (i.e. without any source code modification) kernel to be instrumented whilst in execution."
 tag: "gilk"
 ---